“Can I use Spotify to play music in my business?”Short answer: no.

 It’s disappointing isn’t it?
 It would be great if you could just buy a Spotify for Business licence (you kind of can, it’s called Soundtrack Your Brand).
 Sort all your playlists, plug your iPhone in and away you go.
 It’s a thorny issue and one I want to tackle as I set out on this adventure as it’s a question I imagine will keep coming around.

 Spotify is the platform I use for playlist creation and collaboration with clients since they are not being played in a business setting.
-It can be used to audition tracks in an empty venue that’s not trading, such as a proposed wedding venue.
+It can be used to audition tracks in an empty venue that’s not trading, such as a proposed wedding venue, or indeed for on-the-day playback in an exclusive use venue/function room because it’s not a trading environment; it’s a closed event attended by prior invitation.
 Once a playlist is completed and handed over as a Spotify playlist, I can undertake a further, separate piece of work with your venue and existing licence to determine the least expensive route to using your carefully selected, 100% handcrafted playlist.

 I’m not a legal expert so this is my interpretation.
-Legally, using any personally licenced streaming service in a business setting isn’t allowed.
+Legally, using any personally licenced streaming service in a business setting isn’t allowed (important note: as stated above, wedding venues are counted as ‘private events’ – the legal term is ‘domestic setting’ as it’s a closed event requiring invitation… it all gets a bit tricky if the venue isn’t exclusive use).
 It’s in the Terms and Conditions for streaming platforms.
-You can still play your favourite tunes at home with friends, at a house party or in the car, but you can’t ‘rebroadcast’ those streaming services in a public setting.
+You can still play your favourite tunes at home with friends, at a house party or in the car, but you can’t ‘rebroadcast’ those streaming services in a public trading setting.
 According to a report quoted in The Guardian in 2018, “83% of businesses are illicitly using a personal music service like Spotify or Apple Music for public consumption.”

 There’s nothing to stop you physically connecting your iPhone to a sound system and playing music.
 It’s just not ethical.
 It falls under corporate responsibility.